LaVell Edwards Stadium: Renovations

 The stadium was renovated in 2003 to provide additional luxury seating, which reduced the capacity to 64,045.
 The luxury seating was a noticeable addition because the arrangement of blue and white seats in this section spells out BYU in block letters.
 In 2008, BYU unveiled a new video board on the north end zone on August 30, allowing fans seated in the south end zone to see the instant replays and graphics which previously were shown only on the south board.
 In addition, a brand-new addition to the stadium was the Cougar Marching Band Hall, which included a large rehearsal room, uniform storage space, band offices, instrument lockers, and video screens that assist in rehearsals.

 During the summer of 2010, the stadium's capacity was further reduced due to some renovations that allowed for more wheelchair accessibility.
-As of 2016, 63,470 is considered a sellout.
+This brought the sellout capacity to 63,470.

 The stadium underwent some upgrades before the 2012 season: new HD LED videoboards face the north and south end zones, replacing the outdated and smaller video screens, and they are flanked by video ribbons that stretch along the top of the north and south stands.
 The elevator shafts have been freshly coated to reflect the new BYU "blue" color scheme, each has the oval Y painted on it, and in 2013 the student section was unified into one area to seat the BYU student section instead of being scattered throughout the stadium.

 In September 2021, upgrades to newer, larger video boards were completed along with larger video ribbons.
 The dimensions of the old video boards were 34 by 50 feet, while the new dimensions of the new south board is 48 by 131 feet and the north board is 36 by 72 feet.
 The old north and south ribbon boards were four feet tall and were replaced with 8-foot ribbon boards.

+During the summer of 2024, before the 100th season of BYU football, the stadium underwent another renovation.
+The entire surface was removed and replaced maintaining the Kentucky blue grass natural turf.
+The players entrance was improved and new LED lights were installed to maintain light levels needed for HD/4K national broadcasting standards.
+The new lights also provide color and light-show options to add more to the in-game fan experience.
+Seating was renovated to include sections with tables as well as improved accessible seating options.
+This reduced the seating capacity to the current 62,073.